-But before I get started, first let me give you an example of how not using your legs is costing you distance in your golf swing.
+But before I get started, let me give you an example of how not using your legs is costing you distance in your golf swing.

-Then once you’re set I then want you to throw the ball as far as you can, but when you do this don’t allow your legs to move at all.
+Then once you’re set I want you to throw the ball as far as you can, but when you do this don’t allow your legs to move at all.
 Feel as though your feet are stuck to the ground and as you’re throwing the ball your legs are not moving at all.

 Once you have done this I then want you to get another ball and throw that ball as well.
 But this time I want you to use your feet and legs freely as you throw, to help you throw the ball as far as you can.